 Here we share a breakdown of ideal qualities and skills for many different roles based on what the needs are in the changing commercial environment of today.

 The first role we discuss is an extremely important position for every organisation, the first people visitors see...your receptionist !

 This might sound strange and it is imperative that you are ‘excited and enthusiastic’ about joining the company in question.
 Why?
 Because you are likely to be the first connection that a potential client, service provider or new employee has with your company.

 You ARE the face of your organisation.

 If you meet and greet people regularly, you will need to ensure you look the part.
-People do ‘judge a book by its cover’, and a warm, friendly presentable person makes an impression.
+People do ‘judge a book by its cover’, and a warm, friendly presentable person makes an instant and great impression.

 Empathy, Warmth and Understanding

 Great interpersonal skills are vital for a stellar receptionist and go way beyond being a great communicator.

 The dictionary definition of rapport is, “a state of harmonious understanding with another individual or group that enables greater and easier communication”.